cesarhanna/Coursera_Capstone/README.md

 # Coursera_Capstone
-This notebook will be used for capstone project.
+This notebook is about segmenting and clustering neighborhoods in Toronto